MiltonKeynesChessClub/clubwebsite/_posts/2024-09-17-site-redesign.markdown

 3. **Free to host**.
 The site is built using the Jekyll static website generator and hosted for free using Github Pages.
 No cost and no servers to maintain :)

 Feedback and content is very welcome!
 Message someone from the [technical subcommittee](/about/officers.html) or find them for a chat on a club night.

+It remains to say a huge thank you to [Colin](/about/members/colin-solloway.html) who has created and maintained the previous website for the last 9 years.